angular-ui/bootstrap/src/popover/docs/readme.md

   after the close trigger event?
 Defaults to 0.
 - `popover-trigger`: What should trigger the show of the popover?
 See the `tooltip` directive for supported values.
-- `popover-append-to-body`: Should the tooltip be appended to `$body` instead of the parent element?
+- `popover-append-to-body`_(Default: false)_: Should the popover be appended to `$body` instead of the parent element?
+Note that the presence of this attribute without a value implies `true`.
 - `popover-is-open` <i class="glyphicon glyphicon-eye-open"></i>
   _(Default: false)_:
   Whether to show the popover.